 5 Packaging process depends on the manufacturer and type of equipment employed, but in general, the liquid formula is filled into metal cans that have lids crimped into place.
 These can be filled on conventional liquid filling equipment commonly used in the food and beverage industry.

 6 The filled packages can be subsequently heated and cooled to destroy any additional microorganisms.
 The finished cans are then packed in cartons and stored for shipping.

-Quality of infant formula is ensured at three levels, which have some degree of overlap.
-First, in the United States, there are governmental standards, which establish the nutritional quality of infant formulas and other dairy substitutes.
-Specific details of these standards can be found in the Code of Federal Regulations; more information is available from the Food and Drug Administration (FDA) which regulates infant formula as a special diet food.
 The FDA publishes a monograph detailing everything from the mandated nutrient list to label copy and artwork used on packaging.
 Second, the dairy industry sets its own industry-wide quality control standards.
 The industry is self-policing and has its own regulatory organization, the International Dairy Federation, which sets industry standards for manufacturing and quality control.
 Third, individual companies set their own standards for quality control.
-For example Martek, one producer of triglycerides used in formula, has microbiologists and engineers monitor 30 different checkpoints of triglyceride production, 24 hours a day.
+For example, Martek, one producer of triglycerides used in the formula, has microbiologists and engineers monitor 30 different checkpoints of triglyceride production, 24 hours a day.